Department of Justice is now the Department of Communities and Justice. Find out more >

 The families and friends of all missing persons in NSW have access to relevant and effective information and support services.

 The FFMPU works closely with both police and non-police tracing organisations.
-The FFMPU facilitates an Interagency Forum three times per year.
+The FFMPU facilitates an Interagency Forum four times per year.
 This forum brings together government and non-government agencies to ensure that families and friends receive the support and information they require when someone is missing.
 The FFMPU hosts family forums to empower those who are left behind by increasing their understanding about the role of the unit and the services available to support and assist them.

 The FFMPU has adopted the following objectives: